 Learn more about Finnish work culture

-What kind of benefits do you get from understanding the local job markets?
+What kind of benefits do you get from understanding the local job market?

 By getting to know the local labour market, you will better understand which sectors have the most jobs available and be able to assess employment prospects and competition in different sectors.
 In sectors where competition is fierce, job seekers need to pay more attention to their job search strategies and active networking.
 Understanding the local labour market and employment situation can also help to target job search to sectors and regions where the demand for labour is highest.
 This can influence your decision about what you want to do in your job and where you want to live and work.